 Please bring a Photo ID.
 We ask that you return any case history forms to us prior to your appointment.
 However if you have not returned them please bring them with you.

-We may also request records and reports from non-Partners providers and/or school forms.
+We may also request records and reports from non-Mass General Brigham providers and/or school forms.

 If your child is coming for a feeding or swallowing evaluation, you will be asked to bring the following: